starrvarse/AI-Flashcard-SaaS/README.md

 # AI-Flashcard-SaaS

-FlashLearn is an AI-powered flashcard generation web application that allows users to create, store, and review flashcards.
+FlashPrepAI is an AI-powered flashcard generation web application that allows users to create, store, and review flashcards.
 The app offers features such as secure authentication, topic-based flashcard generation, and a user-friendly interface for organizing and viewing collections.
 It also includes a demonstration of payment integration using Stripe.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).